 In this guide I’ll be replacing the keyboard on a Dell Inspiron 1750 laptop.

-My customer spilled something on the keyboard and some keys stopped working completely.
+My customer spilled something on it and some keys stopped working completely.

-Before you start laptop disassemble, make sure it’s turned off and battery removed.
+Before you start the disassembly process, make sure the computer is turned off and battery removed.

-There are two screws securing the speaker cover on the bottom of the laptop.
+There are two screws securing the speaker cover on the bottom.

 Remove both screws.

 Lift up one side of the speaker cover with a small flathead screwdriver.
 I’m using a plastic stick for that.